Saturday 4th November 2023

 Q - What should I bring?

 Lunch - Please bring your own lunch, or money to purchase food.
-There are a number of cafes and coffee shops, and a small Waitrose, in Sevenoaks High St, within a short walking distance from the venue.
+There are a number of cafes and coffee shops in Canterbury, within a short walking distance from the venue.

-Reusable Cup - We are aiming to be an eco-conscious event so if you have a reusable cup to use throughout the day we are more than happy to fill that for you with your choice of drink!
+Reusable Cup (if you have one) - We are aiming to be an eco-conscious event so if you have a reusable cup to use throughout the day we are more than happy to fill that for you with your choice of drink!

 Bible - A bible, pen and notebook would be useful, although we will have a handbook there isn't a huge amount of space for notes.